isa-group/SLA4OAI-ResearchSpecification/SLA4OAI-spec.md

 This SLA definition in a neutral vendor flavour will allow to foster innovation in the area where APIs expose and documents its SLA, API Management tools can import and measure such key metrics and composed SLAs for composed services aggregated way in a standard way.

+### 1.1 Contents

+A. This specification describes the format for defining SLAs ove APIs in a neutral technology way.

+B. The **sla0** [spec](./operationalServices.md) provides a runtime standard API for measure and SLA enforcement defined in (A).

+C. Reference implementations are provided to show (A) and (B) in a real examples:
+   1. Server side implementations: [sla-service-mock](https://sla-service-mock.herokuapp.com/), governify/v6
+   2. Client side implementations: plugins for generated [Hivepod](https://www.hivepod.io) backends.

 ## 2. Samples

 ### 2.1 CSP WebReasoner